UPBGE/UPBGE-Docs/source/manual/logic_nodes/ui/widgets/create_path.rst

    If connected, the created widget will be added as a child to this parent.

 Relative Position
-   todo
+   If enabled, position will use a factor value (0-1) instead of pixels.

 Position
    X and Y position of this Widget.

-Relative Size
+Relative Points
-   If enabled, Size will use a factor value (0-1) instead of pixels.
+   If enabled, each point in Points will use a factor value for its position (0-1) instead of pixels.

-Size
+Points
+   List of points.

+Line Color
+   Color to draw the line with.

+Line Width
-   Width and Height of this Widget.
+   Width of Path line, in pixels.

 Angle
    Widget tilt Angle.

-Image
-   Path to the image to use.

 Outputs
 ++++++++++++++++++++++++++++++